There’s a fascinating analogy between classical mechanics and thermodynamics, which I last talked about in 2012:

 I’ve figured out more about it, and today I’m giving a talk about it in the physics colloquium at the University of British Columbia.
 It’s a colloquium talk that’s supposed to be accessible for upper-level undergraduates, so I’ll spend a lot of time reviewing the basics… which is good, I think.

-I don’t know if the talk will be recorded, but you can see my slides here, and I’ll base this blog article on them.
+You can see my slides here, and I’ll base this blog article on them.
+You can also watch a video of my talk:

 Hamilton’s equations versus the Maxwell relations